FAQ

 Why is my Stack multiplier lower than expected?+

 Some prediction combinations are considered correlated — for example, predicting "Team A wins" and "Team A scores first" are related outcomes.
-Correlated combinations receive a reduced multiplier.
-The multiplier will never drop below 1.2×.
+Correlated combinations receive a reduced multiplier because the predictions are not independent.
+The more correlated legs you include, the lower the multiplier.
+Sometimes, due to campaigns or promotions, the minimum multiplier may be higher than 1.2× — but it will never drop below 1.2×.

 Leaderboard